teamninjathumbs/grabitygame.github.io/_pages/subscribe.md

 ---
-title: "Subscribe"
+title: "Subscribe to our mailing list"
 layout: single
 permalink: /subscribe/
 author_profile: true

 ---

-## Subscribe to our mailing list

 Sign up to receive occasional updates on Grabity and to be notified when the game is released!